Write each of the following in scientific notation with two signi... | Channels for Pearson+

 1

-Identify the significant figures in the number 0.000 25 cm.
-Here, the significant figures are '25'.
+Identify the significant figures in the number 100,000.
+Since the number is written as 100,000, it has one significant figure.

-To express the number in scientific notation, move the decimal point to the right until you have a number between 1 and 10.
-In this case, move the decimal point 4 places to the right to get 2.5.

-Count the number of places you moved the decimal point.
-This will be the exponent of 10.
-Since you moved the decimal 4 places to the right, the exponent will be -4.
+To express the number with two significant figures, we need to consider the first two non-zero digits.
+In this case, we can write it as 1.0.

 Was this helpful?